 In recent years, the lighting industry has shifted its focus from traditional lighting technologies to the development and adoption of energy-efficient and long-lasting lamp technology.
 As an example, the advancement of LED lighting technology is having a significant impact on the lighting market.
 Manufacturers are now focusing most of their efforts on this type of product and are no longer spending research energy on expanding any of the traditional product lines, such as fluorescent, HID, incandescent or halogen.

-Minimize Energy Consumption During the In- Use Phase
+MINIMIZE ENERGY CONSUMPTION DURING THE IN- USE PHASE

-1. Market-Driven Transition to New Lighting Technologies:

-The adoption of new lighting technologies brings forth numerous benefits, as evidenced by various life cycle assessment studies.
+- 1. Market-Driven Transition to New Lighting Technologies: - The adoption of new lighting technologies brings forth numerous benefits, as evidenced by various life cycle assessment studies.
 A pivotal advantage lies in recognizing that energy consumption during the use phase significantly impacts the overall environmental footprint of lighting products throughout their life cycle.
 Specifically, this energy use constitutes 80-90% of the total impact.
-By embracing these advanced technologies, the lighting industry effectively reduces electricity consumption and mitigates pollution associated with energy generation.

-2. LEDs: Durability and Environmental Favorability:

-- LEDs (Light Emitting Diodes) stand out due to their durability and positive environmental impact.
-Consider the following: - Lifespan: LEDs boast an impressive lifespan of approximately 15,000-25,000 hours, far surpassing CFLs, incandescent bulbs, and halogen lamps (with average lifespans of 8,000 hours, 1,000 hours, and 3,000 hours, respectively). - Reduced Replacement Frequency: The extended lifespan of LEDs translates to fewer replacements, minimizing the need for new bulbs and lamps.
-Consequently, this reduces the associated environmental impact related to manufacturing and end-of-life management. - Mercury-Free and Energy Efficiency: LEDs are mercury-free and highly energy-efficient, making them an attractive choice.
-The industry is actively pushing for further integration of LEDs into fixtures.

-3. Lighting as a Service (LaaS):

-Beyond LED efficiency, the lighting industry embraces the "Lighting as a Service" (LaaS) model to optimize energy consumption.
+By embracing these advanced technologies, the lighting industry effectively reduces electricity consumption and mitigates pollution associated with energy generation. - 2.
+LEDs: Durability and Environmental Favourability: - LEDs (Light Emitting Diodes) stand out due to their durability and positive environmental impact.
+Consider the following: - Extended Lifespan: LEDs last approximately 15,000-25,000 hours, significantly outlasting CFLs (8,000 hours), incandescent bulbs (1,000 hours), and halogen lamps (3,000 hours).
+This longer lifespan reduces the frequency of replacements, lowering both consumer costs and environmental waste. - Reduced Replacement Frequency: Sales data from 2020 to 2024 indicate a 29% decline in LED sales and a 43% drop in non-LED lighting products.
+This downward trend suggests that LED technology's durability has reduced the need for frequent replacements, leading to a more beneficial environmental impact from manufacturing, distribution, and disposal. - Mercury-Free and Energy Efficiency: LEDs contain no mercury and are highly energy-efficient, making them a safer and more sustainable lighting choice.
+The industry continues to drive LED adoption, with market share increasing from 49% to 55% between 2020 and 2024, further emphasizing the shift toward environmentally friendly lighting solutions. - 3.
+Lighting as a Service (LaaS): - Beyond LED efficiency, the lighting industry embraces the "Lighting as a Service" (LaaS) model to optimize energy consumption.
 LaaS involves integrating and managing lighting systems as part of facility management.

 Intelligent controls collect data, enabling efficient lighting control based on occupancy, activity patterns, and daylight levels.
 This strategic approach contributes to improved energy and carbon management performance.